-Q-float is a phenomenon where a quantifier is separated from the noun it associates with (The cookies were all eaten up).
+Q-float is a phenomenon in which a quantifier is separated from the noun it associates with (The cookies were all eaten up).
 The phenomenon has received two major analyses: stranding and adjunction.
-The stranding analysis assumes that the associates moves leftward out of a complex constituent that contains both it and the floating quantifier.
+The stranding analysis argues that the associate moves leftward out of a complex constituent that contains both it and the floating quantifier.
 The adjunction analysis considers floating quantifiers to be adverbial VP adjuncts.
-This paper investigates Q-float in Arabic and shows that neither of the existing accounts perfectly captures the facts of Q-float.
-Building on a recent analysis of German split topics (Ott 2015), the paper argues that floating quantifiers and their associates are merged in the same syntactic position as a set of autonomous NPs where the associate has to move to allow the set to be labeled and integrated in the structure (e.g., Chomsky 2013).
-It will be shown that the account proposed here captures many of the peculiarities of Q-float, among which are apparently two conflicting facts: the locality restrictions on floating quantifiers and, in many cases, the impossibility for the floating quantifier and the associate to have formed a continuous constituent at any stage of the derivation.
-The proposal has an obvious consequence on the debate on whether floating quantifiers can be a reliable diagnostic of the distribution of NP traces.
-It will turn out that, at least in Arabic, the distribution of floating quantifiers is restricted to the positions of NP traces.
+This paper investigates Q-float in Arabic and shows that neither of the existing accounts perfectly captures the facts.
+Building on a recent analysis of German split topics (Ott 2015), the paper argues that a floating quantifier and its associate are merged in the same syntactic position as a set of autonomous NPs; the associate moves out of the set to allow the set to be labeled and integrated in the structure (e.g., Chomsky 2013).
+It will be shown that the account proposed captures many of the peculiarities of Q-float, among which are apparently two conflicting facts: the locality restrictions on floating quantifiers and, in many cases, the impossibility for the floating quantifier and the associate to have formed a continuous constituent at any stage of the derivation.
+The facts and analysis presented contribute to the debate on whether floating quantifiers mark the positions of lower copies of displaced NPs (NP traces in pre-minimalist terms).

-Keywords: quantifier float, floating quantifiers, split topics, movement, NP traces, Arabic
+Keywords: quantifier float, movement, labels, construct state, Arabic